umbraco/UmbracoDocs/Development-Guidelines/test-driven-flow.md

 	npm install

-This should setup the entire gulp, Karma and jsint setup we use for tests and pruning.
+This should setup the entire gulp, Karma and jsint set up we use for tests and pruning.

 ## Automated testing
 To start working on the client files, and have them automatically built and merged into the client project, as well as the VS project, simply run the command